 Prostate-specific antigen (PSA) is a molecule produced within the prostate gland.
 High levels of PSA in your blood might indicate prostate cancer, which is why this simple blood test could help save your life.
 The expert urology team at Advanced Urology Medical Offices offers PSA testing and other forms of advanced prostate care.
-Use online booking or call to schedule an appointment at the Los Angeles, Redondo Beach, or Culver City, California, office today.
+Use online booking or call to schedule an appointment at the Los Angeles, Redondo Beach, San Pedro, or Culver City, California, office today.

 PSA is a type of protein made by your prostate gland.
 PSA is released in semen, and in much smaller amounts within your blood.
 A PSA test is a common type of prostate cancer screening.